Creating a Vuser script includes the steps shown below. This topic provides an overview of the third step, correlating a Vuser script.

 This information generally becomes invalid when the session is completed.
 At the next session, the same items are sent, but the values are different.

 After recording the business process in LoadRunner Professional, the script might contain dynamic values in the arguments of the generated API functions.
 When the script is replayed, these recorded values are sent to the server.
 However, the web server rejects them because they are not valid in the replay session.
-Generally, the test fails when this happens.
+Generally, when this happens, the test fails.

 Example of a dynamic value as received from the server and as it appears in the recorded script: